SmartGridready/SmartGridready.github.io/source/content/functional-profiles.rst

 A :term:`Functional Profile` is part of a :term:`Product` description and includes the:

 * Definition of the :term:`Functional Profile` with identification and description.
-* :term:`Datapoints` defining access points to measure and control data on the :term:`Product`.
+* :term:`Data Points` defining access points to measure and control data on the :term:`Product`.

 Example: